zeroxv6/zeroxv6/README.md

 ## 🚀 About Me
 Hi, I'm Raman Mann.

-Currently, I work with Kotlin and Jetpack Compose for Android development, focusing on building modern mobile apps.
+I build Android apps with Kotlin and Jetpack Compose, focusing on building modern mobile apps.
 I also work with FastAPI and Flask in Python for backend development and networking.

 Feel free to explore my repositories, and feel free to connect if you'd like to collaborate.